mkao006/sws_r_api/r_modules/production_validation/README.md

 Current the module consists of five models, a committee voting approach is taken.
-The prediction of the models are summed up to produce a final `severity` level.
+The prediction of the models are summed up to produce a final `Severity` level.
 For example, if only one model classified the value as invalid, then the value will have a severity level of 1 and deserves some attention; on the other hand, if all 5 models flagged the value, then it will have a severity level of 5 and